ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 Allow the `stop_ibex_server` script a few moments to complete.

+## Deployment tests

+- Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.
+Theses are different from the client tests.

 ## Add instrument to list of known instruments

 If the instrument is not on the list of known instruments already (i.e. for switching the GUI), follow the instructions [here](Making an Instrument Available from the GUI).